Despacito696969/MI-Batch-Crafting-Addon/README.md

 ## KubeJS
 To use KubeJS integration use startup event `MIBatchCrafting.modifyMachines(e => {...})`.

-Internally we just have a set of all the machines and a flag that says if the list is a blacklist or a whitelist, by default it's blacklist.
+Internally there is a set of all the machines and a flag that says if the list is a blacklist or a whitelist (by default it's blacklist).

 ```java
 List<String> getList()